rdlauer/articles/nativescript/monetize/post.md

 ## Collect Payments

-Another option is to directly integrate with online payment providers like PayPal, MolPay, or Stripe:
+If you have a product or feature to sell, another option is to directly integrate with online payment providers like PayPal, MolPay, or Stripe:

 ![paypal logo](paypal.png)